1031-Systems/1031_Delivery/docs/Help.md

 button on a tag within the tag pane while holding down the Ctrl key will zoom the display to the duration of the tag.
 See the [Tag Menu](#tags) for more details on the use of tags.

+A fourth method is to select View->Set Time Range and enter specific values for the desired time range to be displayed.

 <a name="timeranges">
 &nbsp;